wiiiiilllllll/willwallace.name/_case-studies/2015-05-30-city-financial-redesign.markdown

 color: 1F5177
 ---
 ## The brief
-A speculative redesign for City Financial's website.
+Visual design for City Financial, an investment management firm based in London.

 ## The work
 This was part of a prospective redesign project for [City Financial][1], completed while I was at Siteset Digital.
 My task was to increase the visual impact of the home page, whilst retaining the existing content structure.
 Sadly the project never went ahead.